Jump to content

 2. A class A bungalow in Singapore is usually at least 30,000 square feet.
 A class C semi-detached home is usually about 6,000 square feet or more.

-3. In Thailand, if your semi-detached home is at least 6,000 square feet, this is quite good.
+3. In Thailand, having a semi-detached home that is 6,000 square feet or bigger is already considered good.

-4. Having a large piece of land is a big advantage, especially if your home is far from a temple.
+4. Having a large piece of land is a big benefit, especially if your home is far from a temple.

-5. Many temples are built on land with good Feng Shui, but some may be on less ideal land just for profit.
+5. Many temples are built on land with good Feng Shui, but some are put on less ideal land just to make money.

-6. Since I have not seen your property or the area around it, I cannot give a full opinion.
+6. Since I have not seen your home or the area around it, I cannot give a complete opinion.

-7. I do think your home is on land with good Feng Shui.
+7. I believe your home is on land with good Feng Shui.

 8.1.
-If you cannot compare your current home to another, you will not know if the next one is better or worse.
+If you cannot compare your current home to another one, you will not know if the next one is better or worse.

 8.2.
-For example, even if a temple is nearby, if your current home has good or excellent Feng Shui, it is better to stay.
+Even if there is a temple nearby, if your current home has good Feng Shui, it is better to stay.

 8.2.1.
-If the next home has Feng Shui that is as good as or better than your current home, moving could be a good idea.
+If the next home has Feng Shui that is as good or better than your current home, moving could be considered.

 8.2.2.
-But if the next home has worse or very bad Feng Shui, you should think carefully before moving.
+But if the next home has worse Feng Shui, you should think carefully before moving.

-9. Usually, any effects from a new temple can be noticed within six months after it is finished.
-You should watch what happens during this time.
+9. Usually, any effects from a new temple can be seen within six months after it is built.
+You should observe what happens during this time.

-10. Without more information, it is hard to give a full assessment.
+10. Without more information, it is difficult to give a complete assessment.

 Master Cecil Lee, Geomancy.Net